fakeAccountButNotFakeNews/HeyYo/README.md

 And I would love to go out with you sometime and get to know you, if that’s something that you’re interested in as well.

-We could for coffee, or grab a bite somewhere.
+We could go for coffee, or grab a bite somewhere.

 And I could tell you some funny/amazing things that cannot go on record ever and I would love to hear what you have to say.